 Celebrating Black History Month

-At hibu, we’re celebrating Black History Month by recognizing the achievements of African-Americans who have made a significant contribution to science or technology that directly impacts what we do for our clients.
-For example…
+At Hibu, we’re celebrating Black History Month by recognizing the achievements of African-Americans who have made significant contributions to science, technology, business and more.

 Mark Dean – What would we do without our computers, phones, and tablets?
 We owe a big thanks to computer scientist and engineer Mark Dean for helping lay the foundation for the digital age.
 He helped develop the IBM PC and the ISA system bus, which enables plug-ins such as disk drives and printers to connect to personal computers.
 Dean holds three of IBM’s nine original patents and led the team that created the first gigahertz chip.